AbrahamXD53/CubeDefense/readme.md

 **Three Enemy Types**
 - Grounded small enemy
 - Grounded big tanky enemy
-- Flaying fast enemy
+- Flying fast enemy

-##How to Play
+## How to Play

 Get money by defeating enemies before they hit the base, buy more turrets and built the ultimate defense

-- Drag turret card to empty space to place a turret
+- Drag turret card to empty space in terrain to buy and place a turret
 - WASD/Arrow: Move camera arround
 - Mouse Wheel: Zoom In/Zoom out